SnowyMouse/invader/README.md

                                queries.
 This takes precedence over --search.
   -G --ignore-resources        Ignore resource maps.
   -h --help                    Show this list of options.
-  -i --info                    Show credits, source info, and other info -m --maps <dir>              Use the specified maps directory to find
+  -i --info                    Show credits, source info, and other info.
-                               bitmaps.map, sounds.map, and/or loc.map.
+  -m --maps <dir>              Use the specified maps directory.
+Default:
+                               "maps"
-  -n --non-mp-globals          Enable extraction of non-multiplayer .globals -O --overwrite               Overwrite tags if they already exist -r --recursive               Extract tag dependencies -s --search <expr>           Search for tags (* and ? are wildcards) and
+  -n --non-mp-globals          Enable extraction of non-multiplayer .globals -O --overwrite               Overwrite tags if they already exist -P --fs-path                 Use a filesystem path for the tag.
+  -r --recursive               Extract tag dependencies -s --search <expr>           Search for tags (* and ? are wildcards) and
                                extract these.
 Use multiple times for multiple queries.
 If unspecified, all tags will be extracted.
-  -t --tags <dir>              Use the specified tags directory to save tags.
+  -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
 ```

 ### invader-font